Jean's Bible Study Topics of the New Testament

 Rom 3-19,20

-· (205k) Salvation Ø Salvation is based on God’s promises Ø Faith versus works Ø The faith of God versus the faith of men Ø Faith versus the law -- These verses go with verse 28.
-The true church of born again believers puts their faith in God, while religion puts its faith in the law.
+(205k) Salvation >> Salvation is based on God’s promises >> Faith versus works >> The faith of God versus the faith of men >> Faith versus the flesh -- These verses go with verse 28.
+The true church of born again believers puts their faith in God, whereas religion puts its faith in the law.
 If religious people get nothing from following after the law except guilt and condemnation, then why do they do it?
 It is a way of stiff-arming God to keep Him at a safe distance, yet close enough to believe they are good people.
-The law was meant to make people see their need for redemption since they can't keep it; instead they misappropriate the law and use it more like a thermometer.
-When they haven't done something against the law for a while, they think well of themselves, and when they break it, they sweep their deeds under the carpet and just remember all the good things they have done and all the times they have kept the law.
-This is not the faith of Abraham, thus is not the way to God's righteousness, and will not get them to heaven; but it is the way to their own self righteousness, which is a stench in the nostrils of God.
+The law was meant to make people see their need for redemption since they can't keep the law; instead they misappropriate the law and use it more like a thermometer.
+When they haven't done something against the law for a while, they think well of themselves, and when they break it, they sweep their deeds under the carpet and remind themselves of all the good things they have done.
+This is not the faith of Abraham, thus it is not the way to God's righteousness, and it will not get them to heaven.

 Rom 3-19